 Alongside your supervisor and college advisors there are staff at the OI who can provide you with information and support throughout your degree.

 Academic

-- Professor Ulrike Roesler Chair of Faculty Board - Professor Laurent Mignon Director of Graduate Studies (Michaelmas Term) - Professor Christopher Minkowski Director of Graduate Studies (Hilary and Trinity Term) - Please refer to the Oriental Studies website for full information about the Faculty's teaching staff.
+- Professor David Rechter Chair of Faculty Board - Professor Edmund Herzig Director of Graduate Studies - Please refer to the Oriental Studies website for full information about the Faculty's teaching staff.

 Academic Administration